Smartphones and wearable technologies provide exciting opportunities for patients and health professionals to transform healthcare.

 - prototyping of mobile applications and wearable technology designs

-- field studies where patients and clinicians trial prototypes
+- field studies where patients and clinicians trial prototypes.

-- Novel interactive technologies designed with and for patients and healthcare professionals
+- novel interactive technologies designed with and for patients and healthcare professionals

-- New human-computer interaction theories describing how personal data and technologies influence health management and interactions between patients and health professionals
+- new human-computer interaction theories describing how personal data and technologies influence health management and interactions between patients and health professionals

-- Participatory design methods to engage patients and health professionals
+- participatory design methods to engage patients and health professionals.

 Skills and experience

-You may be able to apply for a research scholarship in our annual scholarship round.
+You may be eligible to apply for a research scholarship.